atimpone/aws-foundation-journey/1-dev-environments/2-2-create-master-aws-account.md

 Since the email address is used to initially access your AWS account, be very careful that you enter the correct email address and that you have access to that email account.

-Note: Since AWS Control Tower will be used to establish part of your foundation in a later step and AWS Control Tower currently has limitations on how email addresses for AWS accounts can be changed, you will need to contact AWS Support to change an account’s email address.

 ### Set Personal or Professional

 Set your account to either personal or professional.
 Both types of accounts have the same functionality and features.
 Enter your personal or professional information and then read and accept the [AWS Customer Agreement](https://aws.amazon.com/agreement/).